ezBastion/doc/intro/architecture.rst

 ezb_sta
 =======

-Secure Token Authority (sta) provide Windows domain authentication.
+Secure Token Authority (sta), provide authentication.
+It accept Basic, HTTP form and SSPI requests.

-- Authentication
+Authenticated Accounts can be store in ezbastion database or use Microsoft accounts management (Builtin and domain accounts).
+It return a signed token in JWT format.
+This token is used as Bearer authentication, when login to admin console or request an api.

+features:
-- Token (jwt) issuer
+- authentication
+- bearer generator

 ezb_srv
 =======

 This node, called *Bastion*, is the front part of ezBastion architecture.
 It receive all clients requests and serves as api gateway.
+By default the listening don't use TLS, you must put a load balancer in front of a pair of ezb_srv services (with ssl offload).

+features:
-- Authorization
+- authorization
-- Cache (l1)
+- cache (l1)
-- Logging
-- Load balancing workers
+- logging
+- workers's load balancer

 *******************
 Infrastructure zone